jes-bro/comprobo_warmup/README.md

 # Wall Following

+## Problem

 The goal of this task was to perform wall-following using laser-scan data.
+What that means is, the robot has to remain parallel to a wall as it moves forward, and remain as close as possible to a fixed distance away from the wall.

+## Strategy / Structure

 Our wall follower algorithm stays parallel to the wall by ensuring that its distance measurement at a 45 degree angle and at a 135 degree angle remain close within some threshold $\epsilon$
 $$|d_1 - d_2| < \epsilon$$